Ceratodoris nakamotoensis (Hamatani, 2001)

 Description

 The body is elongate and wide, lacking a distinct notal border.
 Body color is uniformly red except for the gill rachises and the bases and apices of the notal papillae, which are pinkish white.
 There are five pairs of elongate notal papillae along the body sides, with two pairs situated anterior to the rhinophores.
 A single medial papilla is present anterior to the gill.
 The gill consists of 3–4 unipinnate branches.
 The rhinophores are elongate with 13–20 congested lamellae.
 The anterior end of the foot is rounded and forms a projection in front of the mouth.
 The oral tentacles are fused to form an oral veil.
-The inner lateral teeth are extremely thin and elongate, with a hooked apex, and lack denticles along the masticatory margin.
 Living animals reach 20 mm; preserved specimens 3–13 mm.Distribution

-Originally described from Kuroshima Island, Japan (Hamatani 2001).
+Originally described from the Nakamoto coast of Kuroshima Island, Okinawa, Japan.
 Also recorded from Indonesia (Banda Sea), the Philippines (Bohol and Cebu Islands), and the Marshall Islands (Enewetak and Kwajalein Atolls).Etymology

 Found on outer reef faces at 10–30 m depth, where it feeds on the bright red bryozoan Tropidozoum cellariforme.
 Unlike Ceratodoris kondoi, which has only four pairs of notal papillae, this species has five pairs.
 The original genus Hopkinsia was synonymized with Okenia; the subsequent transfer to Ceratodoris follows post-2004 phylogenetic work.References